JoMedeiros/Ray_Tracing/README.md

   - [ ] Create lights by file
     - [x] AmbientLight
     - [x] PointLight
+      - [ ] Verify if intersection is between the object and light
+    - [ ] DirectionalLight
+- [ ] Triangle
+- [ ] Implement Aggregate class
+  - Primitive
+    - GeometricPrimitive
+    - MediumPrimitive
+    - ...
+- move objects initialization to store in m_aggregate
 - [ ] Get background with ray
   - [ ] Get background from spherical map image
 - [ ] Use samples value to initialize integrators